mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 dkp upgrade addons aws --cluster-name=${CLUSTER_NAME}
 ```

-The output for AWS example should be similar to:
+The output for the AWS example should be similar to:

 ```text
 Generating addon resources